 The Tankerays are a rock n’ roll band from Western Colorado that formed around 2007.
-The current lineup consists of Brian Mora (lead vocals and guitar) Leslidiana Biocic (bass guitar) and Mike Thornburg (drums and percussion).
-The Tankerays are currently working with 434 Management.
+The current lineup consists of Brian Mora AKA “Buzz” (lead vocals and guitar) D’Ray Canaday (bass guitar) and Mike Thornburg AKA “Medicine Man” (drums and percussion).
+The Tankerays are an independent band that has adopted the DIY approach.
+The Tankerays just released a NEW ALBUM “Broken Toy” in April 2021 and can now be herd on all digital platforms.
 There aren’t any synthesizers or accompanying MIDI tracks in the live show or on record…just a down and dirty onslaught of David Lynch-inspired ROCK N ROLL from a twisted 3-piece orchestra of radical musicians.

 The band has shared the stage with many national acts including The Reverend Horton Heat, The Young Dubliners, Agent Orange, The Koffin Kats, etc. Each member brings a variety of influences to the table, but the most notable would have to be the old rockabilly apostles like Elvis and Brian Setzer, blended to perfection with the likes of The Cramps and Christian Death.